Unclaimed: Are you working at Canva?

 Adobe

 Adobe has a suite of tools for beginner to advanced level graphic designers, photo editors, and video makers.
-One tool, Adobe Spark, is a Canva-like tool that makes it easy to create social graphics and videos.
-They offer a free plan and paid plans with premium features starting at $9.99 per month.
+One tool, Adobe Express, is a Canva-like tool that makes it easy to create social graphics and videos.
+They offer a free plan and paid plans with premium features.

-Those with graphic design skills may prefer tools like Lightroom and Photoshop for photo editing ($9.99 – $20.99 per month), Adobe Illustrator for vector graphics ($20.99 per month), or Adobe Premiere Pro for video editing ($20.99 per month).
+Those with graphic design skills may prefer tools like Lightroom and Photoshop for photo editing, Adobe Illustrator for vector graphics, or Adobe Premiere Pro for video editing.
+Alternatively, you can get access to all Adobe tools through the Creative Cloud All Apps plan.

 PicMonkey